Estimate Time6 min

 • Refinancing credit card debt with a lower rate loan or zero interest balance transfer may help you pay down balances more quickly—leaving you with more money to save, spend, or invest for your future.

-• Consider checking the health of your emergency fund.
-If you're just getting started, consider aiming for an initial cash buffer of $1,000 or one month's essential expenses, whichever is greater.
+• Consider checking the health of your emergency savings.
+If you're just getting started, consider aiming for an initial cash buffer of $1,000 as you build toward a full 3-6 months of essential expenses saved up in reserve.

-1. Check your spending—aim to spend less than you earn
+1. Check your spending—aim to spend less than you bring home

 Spending and debt could have crept up over time, so it can be a good idea to make sure you have a handle on your expenses.
 Knowing how much you spend on essentials and how much goes to discretionary purchases can help you cut unnecessary expenses if needed.

 Fidelity suggests saving at least 3 to 6 months’ worth of essential expenses, like food, housing, and medical care, in an emergency fund.
-If you’re just getting started, or restarting, consider aiming for an initial cash buffer of $1,000 or one month’s worth of essential expenses, whichever is greater.
-Then keep going until you hit your savings goal.
+If you’re just getting started, or restarting, consider aiming for an initial cash buffer of $1,000.
+Then keep going until you hit your savings goal, and if you dip into it, make sure to replenish up to the 3-6 month mark.

 If you don’t have an emergency fund, using automation to help build up your savings can make it easier.
 That simply means setting up an automatic transfer to your savings account so you never have to think about it.
 If it’s available, you can use direct deposit to transfer a portion of your paycheck to a designated savings account—or you can set up recurring transfers to whisk the money out of your spending account and into savings on the same day that you’re paid.